acfloria/px4_user_guide/en/advanced_features/long_range_com.md

     * `Target hosts: 127.0.0.1:10001`
     * `High Latency: Checked`

-* Add a UDP connection in QGC with the parameters for the LTE link:
+* Add a UDP connection in QGC with the parameters for the WBC link:

     * `Listening port: 20000`
     * `Target hosts: 127.0.0.1:20001`